 This is when the doubt might creep in.

-No, the little capsules that fuel Keurig and Nespresso coffee machines do not go bad.
-However, they do have a “best by” date.
-This is not the same as an expiry date.
-“Best by” simply means that after that date, the manufacturer will no longer vouch that the item is at its highest quality.
+K-Cups, the little coffee capsules that fuel Keurig coffee machines, do not expire.
+They do have a “best by” date, which is not the same as an expiry date.
+“Best by” simply means that after that date, the manufacturer will no longer vouch that the K-Cup is at its highest quality.

 You can keep consuming K-Cups after that date, but chances are the freshness and flavour will slowly begin to decline.
 The farther you get past that date, the less delightful you can expect your coffee to be.
 But you’d need very sophisticated taste buds to notice a decline in quality in K-Cups that are three months past their date.
 In fact, you’re unlikely to notice much difference in the 3-8 month range.